firegento/firegento-logger/README.md

 ### External libraries

 For XMPP we use https://github.com/cweiske/xmpphp.
+For ChromeLogger we use https://github.com/ccampbell/chromephp

 ### How to contribute

 Make a fork, commit to develop branch and make a pull request

+### Some Hints
+* There are combinations there doesn't work together ** You can't use Chromelogger with the embeded queueing model, because the queueing takes place after the response is send to the client

 Licence
 -------